vessellook/terraform-provider-rustack/docs/data-sources/lbaas.md

 ---
-page_title: "rustack_lbaas Data Source - terraform-provider-rustack"
+page_title: "basis_lbaas Data Source - terraform-provider-bcc"
 ---
-# rustack_lbaas (Data Source)
+# basis_lbaas (Data Source)

-Get information about Rustack lbaas.
+Get information about Basis lbaas.

 Get information about lbaas in the Vdc for use in other resources.